claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

     - Splat + G to find next
 - Find call hierarchy: Ctrl + Shift + Splat + H
 - Find symbol in project: Ctrl + Shift + Splat + F
+- Build:
-- Build: Splat + B
+    - build project code only: Splat + B
+    - build project AND test code: Shift + Splat + U
+    - (see the Project => Build For menu)
 - Run all tests: Splat + U

 ## New classes and their targets